antquinonez/Far-Finer-Airtable-Firestore-Sync/README.md

 ### Basic Strategies
 - FULL_REFRESH: Deletes all existing data in the Firestore collection and replaces it with the current Airtable data.

 - REPLACE: For each record in Airtable, deletes any existing records with the same primary key in Firestore and inserts the new record.

 - SOFT_DELETE: For each record in Airtable, updates the existing record in Firestore if it exists; deletes from FS if the record is not found in Airtable.

 **NEED TO DO**:
-- APPEND: For each record in Airtable, inserts the new record into Firestore.
+- APPEND: For each new record in Airtable, inserts the new record into Firestore.
+Ignores existing records in Firestore.

 ### Upsert Strategies
 - UPSERT_CHECKSUM: Compares each Airtable record with existing Firestore records using a checksum.
-Updates Firestore if there are changes, or inserts if the record is new.
+Updates Firestore if there are changes, or insert if the record is new.

 - UPSERT_CHECKSUM_WITH_DELETE: Similar to UPSERT_CHECKSUM, but also deletes Firestore records that no longer exist in Airtable.

 ### Versioning Strategies
 - VERSIONED: Creates a new version of each record in Firestore, marking the previous record as not latest.
 Whenever run, this will create a new version of each record in Firestore.

+- VERSIONED_CHECKSUM: Creates a new version for an item in Firestore if there are changes, marking the previous versions as not latest.

 - VERSIONED_SET: Creates a new set of all records if any changes are detected, using a version ID.
 Marks all previous records as not latest.

-**NEED TO DO**:
-- VERSIONED_ON_CHANGE: Creates a new version for an item in Firestore if there are changes, marking the previous item as not latest.

 ## Error Handling and Logging
 The pipeline includes comprehensive error handling and logging.
 Check the logs for detailed information about the synchronization process and any issues that may occur.